 How to Get Started

 To apply to become a member of Advisor Insights, start the application process here.
 Once you’ve submitted your profile information, Investopedia will review your application.
-If approved, your profile will go live and Investopedia will walk you through how to get started with an orientation call.
+If approved, your profile will go live and Investopedia will help set you up with an orientation call.

 Claire Akin runs Indigo Marketing Agency a full-service marketing firm serving top independent financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help advisors leverage content marketing to grow their businesses by embracing a true specialty.